SeldonIO/seldon-core/doc/source/analytics/custom_metrics.md

 # Custom Metrics

-Seldon Core exposes basic metrics via Prometheus endpoints on its service orchestrator that include request count, request time percentiles and rolling accuracy for each running model.
+Seldon Core exposes basic metrics via Prometheus endpoints on its service orchestrator that include request count, request time percentiles and rolling accuracy for each running model as described in [metrics](./analytics.md) documentation.
 However, you may wish to expose custom metrics from your components which are automatically added to Prometheus.
 For this purpose you can supply extra fields in the returned meta data of the response object in the API calls to your components as illustrated below:

 ```json
 {